espenwaaga/doc/docs/how-to/metrics/grafana-from-infoscreen.md

-# Running Grafana from a big screen (TODO: nav only)
+# Access Grafana from a big screen

+(TODO: nav only)

 This how-to shows you how to run Grafana from a big screen.